mozilla/addon-sdk/packages/addon-kit/docs/indexed-db.md

       console.log("success");
     };

-Apart from the `indexedDB` object itself, this module also exports all the other objects that implement the IndexedDB API, listed below under [API Reference](packages/addon-kit/indexed-db.html#API Reference).
+This module also exports all the other objects that implement the IndexedDB API, listed below under
+[API Reference](packages/addon-kit/indexed-db.html#API Reference).
-With the one exception of [database naming](packages/addon-kit/indexed-db.html#Database Naming), the `indexed-db` module API is identical to the DOM IndexedDB API, so we haven't repeated its documentation here, but refer you to the
-[IndexedDB API documentation](https://developer.mozilla.org/en-US/docs/IndexedDB)
-for all the details.
+With the one exception of [database naming](packages/addon-kit/indexed-db.html#Database Naming), `indexed-db`'s API is identical to the DOM IndexedDB API, so we haven't repeated its documentation here, but refer you to the [IndexedDB API documentation](https://developer.mozilla.org/en-US/docs/IndexedDB) for all the details.